-As we think about our experience at our own GameSync Esports Center, we realize that these LAN (local area network) centers are still somewhat of a niche within esports themselves.
+As we think about our decade-long experiences at our own GameSync Esports Center, we realize that these LAN (local area network) centers are still somewhat of a niche within esports themselves.
 They have been around for a long time and have been slowly evolving, but partially due to advancing technology along with the rise of esports and the demand for a more robust, healthy competitive gaming ecosystem, these facilities have a huge potential scope for growth.
 LAN centers are quickly becoming the focal point of the esports community and fans, and their necessity for esports teams as a place to practice, scrimmage, and compete, is undeniable.

 Esports Gaming Centers

 Esports gaming centers, simply put, are a community and an environment where multiple PCs are connected and are primarily used for gaming.
 This usually includes a fee that the customer pays for hourly usage of the machines.
 LAN gaming centers come in various sizes and designs with smaller locations (20-30 PCs and consoles) to larger facilities (100+ gaming stations).

 They require high-end PCs, good peripherals, and network hardware.
 Esports gaming centers also require a high quality, low latency fiber internet connection, as most of today’s games are played online and need fast ping times in order to register in-game tracking and movement correctly to the game manufacturer’s server.

 Esports started out decades earlier when people started playing games on PC and consoles.
 However, within the last few years, there have been huge advancements in technology and PC Hardware.
 With lowering prices and better configuration options, we are seeing Personal Computers at home being more advanced and capable of handling high-end games.
 There are more and more people buying Personal Computers / Laptops in order to game in the comfort of their homes.